-Our gathering and compression operations are substantially dependent upon natural gas production from Antero's upstream activity in its areas of operation.
+Our gathering and compression operations are substantially dependent upon natural gas and oil and condensate production from Antero's upstream activity in its areas of operation.
 In addition, there is a natural decline in production from existing wells that are connected to our gathering systems.
 Although we expect that Antero will continue to devote substantial resources to the development of oil and gas reserves, we have no control over this activity and Antero has the ability to reduce or curtail such development at its discretion.
 In April 2014, we began providing condensate gathering services, which we believe will contribute to our revenue and financial results in future periods.
-Please read "Our Cash Distribution Policy and Restrictions on Distributions-Estimated Cash Available for Distribution for the Twelve Months Ending June 30, 2015-Assumptions and Considerations."
+Please read "Our Cash Distribution Policy and Restrictions on Distributions-Assumptions and Considerations."